roryprimrose/roryprimrose.github.io/_posts/2010-09-30-creating-updatable-generic-windows-workflow-activities.md

 The class determines how many generic type arguments on the activity will be updatable.
 It then loops through this number and creates an attached property on the ModelItem for each of these.
 The AttachedProperty is marked as IsBrowsable = true so that it is displayed in the property grid.

-The getter Func<T> of the attached property simply returns the generic type argument of the current activity type for the index related to the attached property.
+The getter Func&lt;T&gt; of the attached property simply returns the generic type argument of the current activity type for the index related to the attached property.
 The setter is where all the action happens.
 It is the logic behind the attached property that was copied from Microsoft internal implementation.

 Updating the type involves calculating what the new type will be.
-For example, SomeActivity<String, Boolean> could be updated to SomeActivity<String, Int32>.
+For example, SomeActivity&lt;String, Boolean&gt; could be updated to SomeActivity&lt;String, Int32&gt;.
 This new type is determined and an instance of it is created.
 The instance of the new type is used to create a new ModelItem for the designer.

 An ModelEditingScope is used at this point in order to group a set of designer changes into one unit.
 This means that there will be one Undo/Redo command in Visual Studio rather than one for each individual designer change detected in this process.

 The editing scope uses a MorphHelper to create the new type from the old type.
 This process will copy across all the supported changes from the old type to the new type (properties, child activities etc).

 The next job is to detect if the activity has the default display name value.
 If this is the case, then the display name will be updated to the default display name of the new activity type.
-This is done because the display name of generic activities is normally calculated as TypeName<TypeName, TypeName, etc, etc>.
+This is done because the display name of generic activities is normally calculated as TypeName&lt;TypeName, TypeName, etc, etc&gt;.

 Lastly, the class makes a call into a DesignerUpdater helper class that is used to ensure that the updated activity is selected.